Norlock/neo-api-rs/README.md

 # NeoApi-rs
-This is a thin layer over mlua to easily call neovim functions in rust.
-For people that want to write neovim plugins in Rust.
+This is a thin layer over mlua to easily use the neovim api in rust.

 ## How to setup your Rust Neovim plugin
 ```rust